-Clearly, the Kenevo SL won’t provide the same super boost of the full powered bike, but the trade off is a much lighter platform that still provides that added push up the hills.
+Clearly, the Kenevo SL won’t provide the same super boost as the full-powered bike, but the trade off is a much lighter platform that still provides that added push up the hills.

 Part of that weight reduction comes in the form of a smaller battery as well.
 A 320Wh battery is housed in the downtube.
 Additional range can be added with a 160Wh range extender in the form of a water bottle battery.
 Specialized claims this will offer 4.5-7 hours of total supported ride time, though that will depend on how much assist is used, terrain, rider weight, riding style, etc.